I recall this spring, my spirit felt renewed and reawakened because my Ultimate Concierge and I traveled to East Africa with three of our grandsons.

 Buy one item you cannot afford instead of spending the same amount of money on several items that you forget you own.
 For starters, every season I buy a new handbag and a new pair of sunglasses.
 This season I purchased three different styles of purses and a new pair of sunglasses.

-Let March be the month to detox your closet and your drawers.
+Let summer be the time to detox your closet and your drawers.